Can You Freeze Eggs? What to Know Before Sticking Them in the Freezer

 Can you freeze hard-cooked eggs?

 Technically, hard-cooked eggs can be frozen, but they won’t taste great.
 The whites become tough and rubbery, and they release excess water when they’re thawed.
 The cooked yolks freeze exceptionally well, though, so we recommend eating the boiled whites fresh and freezing the yolks by themselves in an air-tight bag.
+Don’t forget to learn the easiest way to peel hard-boiled eggs!

 Can you freeze deviled eggs?